TathanDev/HalloweenMood/readme.md

 You can trade pumpkins for candy from the villagers, but there are not "regular candies...
 You can also find some stuctures around the world and see well-decorated villagers' houses !

-If you are brave enough, you can turn the halloween difficulty on by doing the command /halloween start...
+If you are brave enough, you can turn the halloween difficulty !
 When it's activate, you will be afraid at night and have a pumkin in your head.
-If you are to scared, just do the command /halloween stop

 ## Implementation